Christmas Apple and Cinnamon Bundt Cake Recipe

 This is a delicious bake and a favourite of mine during the festive period.
 Try my Christmas Apple and Cinnamon Bundt cake.

 One of the quirky things about this cake is the hidden blackberries inside which create a fabulous and yummy surprise.
+It also keeps the cake really moist and super yummy.
+Especially if you’re like me and love a blackberry or two.

 This will be the family go to Christmas/winter cake recipe form now on.
 I used a little blue food colouring so the snowflakes sprinkles would stand out.
+A subtle blue icing doesn’t look too daunting as I wanted to make this cake look very inviting.
+I think I pulled it off.

 Christmas Apple and Cinnamon Bundt Recipe